 If you have been injured or lost a loved one in a truck accident, contact the truck accident attorneys at The Fang Law Firm as soon as possible.
-Our Denver truck accident lawyers have dedicated our practice to holding responsible parties accountable and recovering full and fair compensation for injured people.
+Our Denver truck accident lawyers have dedicated our practice to holding responsible parties accountable.
+We recover full and fair compensation for injured people.

 In a collision between a passenger vehicle and a tractor-trailer weighing up to 80,000 lbs., passenger vehicle occupants are likely to suffer serious or fatal injuries.
 As reported by the National Highway Traffic Safety Administration (NHTSA), there were 4,317 fatal large truck crashes in a recent year.